 All students in the nursing major must maintain a cumulative GPA of 2.75 or higher.
-Students will be placed on probation if their cum GPA falls below 2.75.
-A student will be dismissed if their cum GPA falls below 2.75 for two consecutive semesters.
+Students will be placed on probation if their cumulative GPA falls below 2.75.
+A student will be dismissed if his/her cumulative GPA falls below 2.75 for two consecutive semesters.
+Students will be dismissed from the program if they receive a grade of less than C+ (2.5) in NU 301, NU 303, and/or NU 305.